-What’s driving our industry to grow at a 12% rate when the overall economy is poking along at 2%.
-Baysore offered five drivers.
+Regarding what’s driving our industry to grow at a 12% rate when the overall economy is poking along at 2%, Baysore offered various drivers:

 Despite a high unemployment rate, the availability of labor is of more concern than ever.
 “High turnover rates mean that you’re constantly training new employees,” Baysore said.
 “Pickers make mistakes.

 The final driver is legislation, including stringent ergonomic standards similar to those in Europe.
 “This is not an issue today,” Baysore said.
 “But I believe it’s going to be an issue in the future.”

 Caution is still the view from CNBC.
 But as someone who is married to a retailer and talks to leading companies about their distribution center projects, both Baysore’s and Rossell’s views ring true.
 My wife has seen a real willingness on the part of customers to spend money in her store.
 “They’re shopping like the old days,” she told me last weekend.
 Similarly, any number of companies have told me they’re expanding their distribution capabilities as they plan for growth.
 They may not be celebrating like its New Year’s Eve just yet, but they’re no longer singing the blues.
 Let’s hope that’s true for the consumer as well.